KRM7/gapp/docs/introduction.md

 // fmean[0][0] -> The mean value of the first fitness function in the first generation.
 ```

-In this case the metrics are returned as a matrix, each row representing a generation,
+These metrics are returned as a matrix, each row representing a generation,
-and the number of columns in the matrix will be 1 since we only have a single objective function.
+and each column representing an objective.
+In this case the matrix only has a single column
+since we are solving a single-objective problem.

-Instead of just looking at the stats after the run finished, we can also print it out
+Instead of looking at the metrics after the run has finished, we can also print them out
 in each generation using a callback function:

 ```cpp